 - Less powerful.

-- Duration of charge will decrease over time.
+- The duration of the charge will decrease over time.

 Single Or Variable Speeds?

-A variable speed pair of clippers may be a better choice for dogs with thicker coats and dogs with a matted or tangled coat.
+A variable-speed pair of clippers may be a better choice for dogs with thicker coats and dogs with matted or tangled coats.
 However, I feel this is less important for a Shih Tzu due to their more pliant coat, and if you regularly brush your dog then this shouldn’t be a concern.

-If you are just starting out with grooming your dog at home then a single speed pair of clippers are probably the best option for you.
-My single speed clippers have served me well and as I regularly brush my dog I’ve never needed a more powerful speed.
+If you are just starting out with grooming your dog at home then a single-speed pair of clippers is probably the best option for you.
+My single-speed clippers have served me well and as I regularly brush my dog I’ve never needed a more powerful speed.

 - Less likely to overheat.